rabbitmq/ra/docs/internals/INTERNALS.md

 Ra server; it then uses that information to avoid performing writes for entries that potentially have been truncated.

+#### Segment Writing and WAL's ETS tables

+Ra distinguishes between open and closed WAL's ETS tables.
+A Ra server can have only 1 (or none) open ETS table at a time.
+This open ETS table contains the entry that are in the current WAL file.

+During WAL rollover, open ETS tables become closed because they won't be appended to anymore.
+Closed ETS tables only exist while the segment writer is flushing them to disk.
+Once their content is on disk (in segments), they are deleted.

+Because the segment writer may have a backlog, there can be many closed ETS tables, but typically there are none.

+So to read from an (open) ETS table, there are at least 2 ETS lookups: one on the `ra_log_open_mem_tables` table to get the current range of the open tables and then another one to get the actual entry from the table itself.

 ### The Snapshot Writer

 Ra servers offload the work of persisting snapshots to the snapshot writer